Always Coming Home

 Project 1A | Due Sept.
 7

-Refer back to your writing from our first class and start writing a narrative (doesn’t have to be linear) for your interactive story.
+Refer back to your writing from our first class and start

-Come up with two visual concepts for your story and add interaction to them using the hyperlink function within InDesign.
+for your story and add interaction to them using the hyperlink

 Deliverables: